dylan-lang/doctower/README.txt

 the moment.
 If you want to help (and I can definitely use some), check out the TODO file and source-code comments, or ask me, |Agent, on IRC.

-- I use the Gwydion Dylan compiler because of the available libraries and because the Open Dylan compiler crashes when compiling the project.
 - I use 3-space tab stops.

 ### Directories ###

 code      - Source code.
-Each directory is a library, and the directories within
+Aside from "registry" and "ext", each directory is a
-            those are modules.
-thoughts  - What passes for design documents.
-These contain some of my thought
+            library, and the directories within those are modules. thoughts  - What passes for design documents.
+These contain some of my thought processes.
-            processes.
 I also have a notebook, which I cannot really upload. defaults  - Prototype designs for HTML, CSS, and various generated elements.